Why

 support to make the most of each student's academic

-potential and optimize scholastic performance.
+potential and optimize performance in the classroom.

 In addition to teaching or reviewing specific course

-content, an academic coach also works comprehensively with
+content with students, an academic coach works

-student, parents, teachers, and other professionals to
+comprehensively with parents, teachers, and other

-for their own personal best, provides additional
+students to reach for their own personal best, provides

-instruction in organization, coursework management, and
+additional instruction in organization, coursework

-study skills, and promotes self-confidence,
+management, and study skills, and fosters students'

-self-discipline, integrity, efficiency, and productivity.
+self-confidence, self-discipline, integrity, efficiency,

-Furthermore, academic coaches also prepare students to
+and productivity.
+Academic coaches also prepare students to

-manage their time, tasks, and goals, introduce and
+better manage their time, tasks, and goals, introduce and

 reinforce broader learning and thinking skills (e.g.

-output, etc.), give personal support, and help students to
+support, and help students to enjoy the process of learning

-enjoy the process of learning and take pride in their work.
+and take pride in their work.

 Whereas a tutor merely teaches, an academic coach is part